Italy's Bio-on slashes 2019 sales forecast, blames U.S. hedge fund

 It said two independent experts, appointed after a meeting with prosecutors, had concluded the accounting criteria used for its 2018 results had been lawful.

-Bio-on, which before QCM’s allegations had a market capitalisation of just over 1 billion euros, produces what it says are environmentally-friendly plastics for the agri-food, design and cosmetics industries.
-At Monday’s close the company was worth 363 million euros.
+Bio-on, which before QCM’s allegations was worth just over 1 billion euros, is now worth 363 million euros.

 The company said it was considering moving from the AIM part of the market to the Star segment for fast-growing small and mid-sized companies.

-Reporting by Claudia Cristoferi; Writing by Stephen Jewkes; Editing by James Mackenzie, Mark Potter and Emelia Sithole-Matarise
+Reporting by Claudia Cristoferi in Milan; Writing by Stephen Jewkes; Editing by Emelia Sithole-Matarise and Matthew Lewis